The novel coronavirus has given rise to pandemic porch pirates. We've added recommendations to help protect your packages during quarantine.

-Online shopping is one of life’s many pleasures—and a modern convenience that many of us couldn’t live without.
 If you tend to skip the strip mall in favor of online aisles, you know the worry that comes when your delivered packages are left vulnerable on your doorstep.
 And these worries are well founded.
-According to a report by August Home, eleven million homeowners in the United States had packages stolen last year.1

 2. Get to Know Delivery People

 If you’re already an Amazon Prime member, then you’ll love the convenience and safety of Amazon Lockers.
-These are self-service lockers that let you safely pick up your Amazon purchases at a nearby location, like a convenience store, when you are ready to take them home.
+These are self-service lockers that let you safely pick up your Amazon purchases at a nearby location (like a convenience store or Whole Foods) when you are ready to take them home.

 Amazon Lockers eliminate the need to have items delivered to your home, and they keep your packages secure until you’re available to pick them up.
-Lockers are currently available nationwide at more than 1,800 locations in over fifty cities.
+Lockers are currently available nationwide at more than 2,800 locations in over 70 major metropolitan areas.

 One of the best ways to ensure that a package won’t be taken from your porch is to make sure it isn’t left out in the open.
 There are a number of lockboxes and secure parcel drops that can either replace your current mailbox or be added specifically for package delivery.

 Another good security practice is to get together with neighbors to fight package theft.
 Agree to look out for strangers in the neighborhood and keep an eye on deliveries at one another’s homes.

 You may be able to have packages delivered to a neighbor who will be home.
 Or, you can ask a neighbor to grab a package off your porch if you’re alerted to a delivery via a security camera or delivery notification.